-OKIE Ventures Launches its Branded Line of Consumer Electronic Products in India | Business
+OKIE Ventures launches its branded line of consumer electronic products in India | Business

-The cost of OKIE LED TVs start at Rs.
-6,500/- and goes upto Rs.
-85,999/-.
-The OKIE Electronics 32” Smart TV equipped with 1 GB RAM and 16 GB Memory is priced at just Rs.
-11,111/- which is the most attractive and competitively priced Smart TV available in the market today with those specifications making it a great TV to purchase.
-About OKIE Ventures Pvt.
-Ltd.
+The cost of OKIE LED TVs starts at Rs 6,500/- and goes up to Rs 85,999/-.
+The OKIE Electronics 32" Smart TV equipped with 1 GB RAM and 16 GB Memory is priced at just Rs 11,111/- which is the most attractive and competitively priced Smart TV available in the market today with those specifications making it a great TV to purchase.
+This story is provided by NewsVoir.
+ANI will not be responsible in any way for the content of this article.
+(ANI/NewsVoir)

-Founded in 2011, OKIE Ventures Pvt.
-Ltd. is an Indian company with a business portfolio that includes Manufacturing, Gaming and Healthcare.
-Within a short span of nine years, OKIE Ventures has rapidly grown to become a renowned Indian brand touching millions of consumer lives across India.
-OKIE manufacturing specializes in OEM (Original Equipment Manufacturer) and ODM (Original Design Manufacturer) for private brands catering to domestic customers.
-The product range includes Mobile Phones, LED TVs, Sound Systems, 4G Data Products and Mobile Accessories.
-The brand has a strong network of 7500 retailers and 300 distributors across the country and has sold more than 2 million mobile handsets so far.
-OKIE Ventures is committed to providing maximum value to customers in India with high quality and innovative products.
-With plans to launch their own range of electronic products, OKIE is determined to use technology and innovation to bring the best products to the consumers in India.

 ALSO READ